Shams Badran: Career and activities

-Conviction
+Conviction and later years

 Badran along with other senior officials, including Amer, was detained on 25 August 1967 on charges of plotting against Nasser.
-However, they were tried for their roles during the six day war in 1967, including for Badran charges of torturing members of the Muslim Brotherhood.
+However, they were tried for their roles during the Six Day War in 1967, including for Badran charges of torturing members of the Muslim Brotherhood.
 Badran appeared in court in two separate trials.
 He and Salah Nasr, former chief of intelligence and also part of Amer's faction, were convicted and sentenced to hard labour due to their roles in the defeat.

 Following his release from prison by president Anwar Sadat on 23 May 1974, Badran left Egypt and went to live in London.
 Badran published part of his memoirs in the Kuwaiti newspaper Al-Siyasa in 2014.
+Badran's reports included information about the personal life of Gamal Abdel Nasser which were disputed by Sami Sharaf, a Nasser era official.